affaible/embeddings-poc/README.md

 ## Baseline

-We will use a simple computer vision binary classification; adimena's [cows-vs-no-cows](https://github.com/adimena/Cows-vs-no-cows).
+We will use a simple computer vision classifier from `adimena` to create a spike: [cows-vs-no-cows](https://github.com/adimena/Cows-vs-no-cows).
-The data comes from a mixture of sources.
-Due to the nature of the training data there was no labelling step needed prior to training the binary classification model.
+The project has used training data from a mixture of sources.
+This binary classification required no labelling step, the data was pre-sorted.

 `Bulk` will not be used labelling for this task.
 The baseline step is purely about integrating the `adimena` data with the `Bulk` tool in the simplest way conceivable to test technology and understanding.